-Access by Design and Privacy by Design
+2.4.5 Access by Design and Privacy by Design

-Approved: June 2013
+Policy Level: Library Board Approved: June 2013

-That the Hamilton Public Library endorse the principles of Access by Design (AbD) and Privacy by Design (PbD) as developed by the Ontario Privacy Commissioner.

-That as library systems, programs and policies are reviewed or developed the principles outlined in AbD and PbD will be incorporated into the planning process.
+The Hamilton Public Library endorses the principles of Access by Design (AbD) and Privacy by Design (PbD) as developed by the Ontario Privacy Commissioner.
+As library systems, programs and policies are reviewed or developed the principles outlined in AbD and PbD will be incorporated into the planning process.